 Key Result 3: Churn Rate in Touchpoint X is too high.
 Let’s reduce it by 10%.

 At the end of the OKR Cycle, which means after ~6-8 Sprints, it is now time to reflect on what happened?
 All the involved people can evaluate their progress made in Key Results.
 Which outcomes have been reached?
 What about the Objective?
 Have we accomplished the Objective itself indeed?
 If not, why not?
 Have we chosen the right Key Results at all?
 Have the circumstances changed?
 Is the goal still relevant today?
 What do we learn of it?
 What should we do differently in the next iteration?

-Also have a retrospective regarding the process itself.
+Also have a retrospective regarding the process and team work itself.
 What works well?
 What not?
-Generate ideas to improve the process along the way.
+Generate ideas to improve the collaboration along the way.